Where Are We Now?: Release

-Prior to the single's release, Bowie had released no new material for ten years, since 2003's Reality, or performed live since 2006, and it was generally believed by that he had effectively retired.
+Prior to the single's release, Bowie had released no new material for ten years, since 2003's Reality, or performed live since 2006, and it was generally believed by then that he had effectively retired.
 However, on the morning of his 66th birthday, 8 January 2013, the video for "Where Are We Now?" appeared on YouTube, along with information on his website about his upcoming album The Next Day.
 "Where Are We Now?" was also made available for purchase on iTunes the same day.
 The release was unusual in that it was issued with no promotion at all, with fans discovering the existence of the single themselves.
 Regarding the surprise release, producer Tony Visconti said "It was [Bowie's] idea to just drop it at midnight on his birthday and just let things avalanche."
 Visconti however, thought it was an "odd choice" for an opening single.

 For the two years preceding its release, Bowie had kept his return to the studio private, with only those directly involved in his inner circle aware.
 Like fans, record executives and journalists were not informed until the last minute.
 According to biographer Nicholas Pegg, Alan Edwards of the Outside Organisation, who for years was in charge of Bowie's PR in the UK, was told of the single's existence only four days in advance.
 With little time to plan, Edwards informed some of his most trusted journalist colleagues to run headlines on the morning of release to appear as though there had been no pre-planning.
 The release also came as a surprise to bassist Tony Levin, who heard "Where Are We Now?" for the first time on the radio following release.

 Within hours of release, Bowie had made headlines around the world with the single and pre-orders for The Next Day topping the iTunes charts, eventually charting at number six on the UK Singles Chart.
 Despite the media attention surrounding the surprise release, Bowie made no media appearances whatsoever, with Visconti instead taking media requests and accepting an interviewer's suggestion that he was Bowie's "voice on earth".
 According to Chris O'Leary, when conducting pre-release interviews, Visconti and the other musicians went at great lengths to discuss the "anomalousness" of "Where Are We Now?" and describe the music on the upcoming album as "uptempo, guitar-fat and loud."

 After listening to "Where Are We Now?", Eric Clapton sent a note to Bowie thanking him "for writing such a beautiful song".
 Bowie's response, "Thanks for the shoutout, old sock.
 Really appreciate it", led Clapton to naming his then-upcoming album Old Sock with Bowie's permission.